pointtonull/algorithms/README.md

 an add(element) which adds the element to the end, and a get(index) which returns the node at index.

-If using a language that has no pointers (such as Python), you can assume you have access to get_pointer anddereference_pointer functions that converts between nodes and memory addresses(sic).
+If using a language that has no pointers (such as Python)(sic), you can assume you have access to get_pointer anddereference_pointer functions that converts between nodes and memory addresses(sic).

 Notes:

-- Actually python has support for low-level memory operations, I implemented them without problem and requiring only a minimal hack.
-The problem is that gc will free any non referenced object.
+- Actually python has support for low-level memory operations, I implemented them without problem and requiring only a minimal hack; gc will free any non referenced object.
 The solution is to attach a self-reference to each node.
 The tradeof is having to delete this self-reference on removing the node, but it's way cleaner than messing with how gc operates or stoping gc altogheter.

 - I am not implementing the interfaces as fuctions but as methods.